bvo24/FoodTable-V2/README.md

 ## Demo

-Here's a GIF showing add a breakfast item, there are plenty of more features but GIFs can't be too long.
-If you watch The Bear you would know what this breakfast item is.
+Here's a GIF showing add a Sydneys Omelette to breakfast, there are plenty of more features but GIFs can't be too long.
+If you watch The Bear you would know what this omelette is.

 ![](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExdWx5dmJjaDZ1MTljZGxqOG85bHlqOWdsMnRhd2R5bzduN2gzbzdteiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/bv3aZntCKopDTSOEfR/giphy.gif)